tanbro/redis_func_cache/docs/README.rst

 How to build the docs
 =====================

 #.
-This documentation is made with `Sphinx <https://www.sphinx-doc.org/>`_, be sure to install it's dependencies:
+The documentation is build by `Sphinx <https://www.sphinx-doc.org/>`_, we need to install the requirements:

    .. code:: sh

       pip install -r docs/requirements.txt

-   Ignore this step if requirements already installed.

 #.
 Generate API-Docs.
-You may re-generate them if source tree changed:
+You may clear `docs/apidocs` directory then re-generate them if source tree changed:

    .. code:: sh